 I like to picture the system of locks up and down the Mississippi River, or perhaps along the St. Lawrence Seaway at Sault Ste.
 Marie, in which a large vessel can systematically climb a watery stairway by floating the vessel into a holding tank and then pumping water into this tank until the vessel is elevated to the next level of watery expanse.
 Now the Army Corp of Engineers installed these locks to make inland large tonnage navigation possible.

 Aaron Copland in his book, What to Listen for in Music, described three distinct stages in musical appreciation.
-The first, a purely sensuous plane, corresponds to Romans 10:17, faith comes from hearing level.
-The second level, Copeland referred to as the performance level, corresponding to the doing level discussed in James 2:24.
+The first, a purely sensuous level, corresponds to Romans 10:17, faith comes from hearing level.
+The second level, Copland referred to as the performance level, corresponding to the doing level discussed in James 2:24.
 The third level, the purely musical corresponds to the intimate secret level described by Psalm 25:14, "The secret of the Lord is with those who fear Him; and He will show them His covenant."
 This is the level in music appreciation in which the musician actually becomes desirous of understanding the musical structure, laws, or schematic blueprints.

 When I was a teenager, I used to think my dad was an old fuddy-duddy when he would take a miniature musical score with him when our family would attend symphony concerts.
-Not until I was well into my forties and into my fifties did I learn to appreciate string quartets, chamber music, or pipe organ music, or sitting at concerts or in front of my CD player with a miniature orchestra score, which I do now.
+Not until I was well into my forties and fifties did I learn to appreciate string quartets, chamber music, or pipe organ music, or sitting at concerts or in front of my CD player with a miniature orchestra score, which I do now.
 This level of appreciation comes only with a mature appreciation for pure musical law and form.